 Click on any of the housesitting opportunities to expand the listing and find out more about the housesit.
 Owners can provide as much (or as little) information as they want, but generally, they will provide an introduction, location and home information, the responsibilities and a list of pets.
 Previous sitter feedback will also be visible, which can be helpful in determining what that housesitting experience might be like.

 If you find a housesit that you want to apply for, the application process is fairly easy.
 Simply click the Apply Now button and send a personalized note to the homeowner.

-Housesits in popular cities – like New York City, London and Paris – get dozens of applications.
+Housesits in popular cities – like New York City, London and Paris – can get dozens of applications within the first hour after posting.
 Therefore, it is important to set yourself apart from other applicants in your letter (especially if you don’t have any reviews!).
-We created a standard submission letter that we use for almost all applications – and just change a few key details to personalize the application.
+We curate and often update our application – and also add in a few key details to personalize each submission.

-For the most sought after housesits, being timely is also critical – so we recommend checking the site frequently.
+For the most sought after housesits, being timely is also critical – so we recommend checking the Trusted Housesitters website frequently.

 Step 5: Be Patient…and Keep Applying

 Getting your first housesit is the most difficult – at least it was for us!
 Once we had our first housesit and a positive review, the next ones came easier.
 We have more than 20 5-star reviews now, which helps significantly when applying for new housesits.
 If you get passed by on your first few applications, keep searching…and applying.

 Pro Tip: A great way to get a first review is by housesitting in your own city or region.
 Because Trusted Housesitters is international, there may be nearby short-term housesits in your own neighborhood.
 Housesitting closer to home for your first housesit is not only be beneficial to gaining a first review, but it can help ease you into the role of housesitter so you will be ready to go international!